Topics on this page:

 - Call, write, or visit you at work, if your employer does not allow it.

-- Contact you while the debt is being checked.
+- Contact you while the debt is being verified.

 - Contact you if you tell the collector in writing not to contact you (the creditor can still sue).

 - Tell anyone else why the collector wants to get in touch with you.